am-stewart/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+  Context API solves the problem of keeping your state cleaner when you have global data that more than one component needs to access.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  -Actions are objects that contain information and have a type to tell what action to perform.
+  -Reducers are functions that take the action/payload and return a new object with updated state.
+  -Store is a centralized object where state is held.
+This allows other components to access it without the need for prop drilling.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+  Redux-thunk allows us to return a function from a function and use dispatch multiple times in our component.
+It changes our action-creators but allowing us create more complex actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  Although it is still pretty confusing, I think my favorite is Redux because I like how all of the state is held in the store and can be pretty easily accessed from all components.